tylerjw/tylerjw.dev/content/posts/rust_cmake_interop_cmake.md

 install(FILES include/<lib-name>.hpp DESTINATION ${CMAKE_INSTALL_INCLUDEDIR})
 ```
-Next comes the grossest part of this whole thing.
+Next comes the most magical part of this whole thing.
+If I'm being honest, I copy-paste this from project to project without understanding it.
 This is needed so the CMake target we are creating is consumable by other CMake projects.
 To use this, copy-paste it and replace all the occurrences of `<lib-name>` with your project's name.
-You'll also need the file `crates/<lib-name>-cpp/cmake/<lib-name>Config.cmake.in` shown below:
+You'll also need the file `crates/<lib-name>-cpp/cmake/<lib-name>Config.cmake.in` shown below.

 ```cmake
 @PACKAGE_INIT@